SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Target List

 \section{Target List}

-Recent years have seen the development of many potential target lists for future space-based DI survey missions.
-For the HWO mission concept specifically, the NASA Exoplanet Exploration Program\footnote{\url{https://exoplanets.nasa.gov/exep/about/overview/}} (ExEP) has recently released a provisional list of 164 target stars for the HWO exo-Earth survey \citep{Mamajek+Stapelfeldt_2024}.
-The ExEP Mission Star List (EMSL) was adapted and refined from the provisional mission study target lists from the Large UV/Optical/IR Surveyor \citep[LUVOIR;][]{LUVOIR_2019} and Habitable Exoplanet Observatory \citep[HabEx;][]{HabEX_2020}.
-The EMSL contains 66 F-type stars, 55 G-type stars, 40 K-type stars, and 3 M-type stars, with most stars on the main sequence.
-Only a handful of subgiant stars are included (four EMSL targets have $\log g < 4.0$), and there are no giant stars.
+Several potential target lists for future space-based DI survey missions have recently been developed.
+For HWO, the NASA Exoplanet Exploration Program\footnote{\url{https://exoplanets.nasa.gov/exep/about/overview/}} (ExEP) recently published a provisional list of 164 target stars for the HWO exo-Earth survey \citep{Mamajek+Stapelfeldt_2024}.
+The ExEP Mission Star List (EMSL) was adapted and refined from the preliminary mission study target lists from the Large UV/Optical/IR Surveyor \citep[LUVOIR;][]{LUVOIR_2019} and Habitable Exoplanet Observatory \citep[HabEx;][]{HabEX_2020}.
+In brief, the EMSL contains 66 F-type stars, 55 G-type stars, 40 K-type stars, and 3 M-type stars.
+The majority of stars are on the main sequence, but a few subgiant stars are also included (4 stars have $\log g < 4.0$).

-Alongside the EMSL, a much broader list of $\sim$13,000 possible HWO targets was recently released in the Habitable Worlds Observatory Preliminary Input Catalog \citep[HPIC;][]{Tuchow+2024AJ}.
-The HPIC is descended from the TESS and Gaia DR3 catalogs.
-In contrast to the ExEP target list, the larger sample of targets in the HPIC makes it a more useful input for yield calculations that simulate the science output of various possible HWO architectures.
+In addition to the EMSL, other much larger lists of potential HWO targets have been created.
+For example, the Habitable Worlds Observatory Preliminary Input Catalog (HPIC) contains $\sim$13,000 possible HWO targets \citep{Tuchow+2024AJ}.
+The HPIC is descended from the TESS and Gaia DR3 catalogs, and, in contrast to the EMSL, is more useful for yield calculations which require large input catalogs in order to simulate the science output of possible observatory architectures \citep{Stark+2024JATIS..10c4006S}.